simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

 a more careful rescaling step, using EM iterations:

-* For the E-step, provisionally assign probabilities of read events correspondinng to model levels, based on the gaussian distributions described in the model and a simple transition matrix between events;
+* For the E-step, provisionally assign probabilities of read events corresponding to model levels, based on the Gaussian distributions described in the model and a simple transition matrix between events;
 * For the M-step, perform a weighted least squares regression to re-scale the read levels.